 Thurstaston Beach is the first beach along the Wirral's western coast, on the Dee estuary.
 It has a wide sandy margin at the top backed by subsiding clay cliffs, but a short distance out the shore becomes a mix of sand and mud.
-The lane from Thurstaston village leads to a (free) car parking area on grass next to the Wirral Way cycle path.
-Access to the beach is a short walk to the very end of the lane from where a path on the right leads to some wooden steps down to the beach.
+The lane (Station Road) from Thurstaston village leads to a (free) car parking area on grass next to the Wirral Way cycle path and near to Thurstaston Visitor Centre.
+Access to the beach is a short walk to the very end of the lane, from where a path on the right leads to some wooden steps down to the shore.

-The area above the beach is mostly parkland and a caravan park and facilities include a snack bar, picnic tables, toilets and a visitor centre.
+The area above the beach is mostly parkland and a caravan park.
+Facilities include a snack bar, picnic tables and toilets.
+Signs warn against swimming at this beach.

 Dogs are allowed at all times.
 The photo was taken at low tide.